CPU Inference #1: The three regimes

 Same model.
 Same code path.
 Two completely different bottlenecks.
 This is the first regime boundary: Streaming Prefill is compute-saturated, Memory-Bound Decode is bandwidth-starved.
 Optimize for one, you miss the other.
 Optimize for both at once, you optimize for neither.

 I learned this the hard way.
-Every optimization that helped prefill was irrelevant to decode.
-Every optimization that helped decode was irrelevant to prefill.
-Some optimizations helped one and actively hurt the other.
+Every optimization that helped prefill was irrelevant to decode, and vice versa.
+Some helped one and actively hurt the other.

 But it gets worse.
 Even within a single phase, performance isn't constant.